Headteacher, Designated Safeguarding Lead

 Further information: Mental Health

 If you or someone you know is suffering with mental health problems there are many professionals who will be able to help you.
-You are very welcome to come in to school to speak to Maisie who is our Mental Health Lead – or Nell or Rachel.
+You are very welcome to come in to school to speak to Ardeep who is our Mental Health Lead – or Nell or Rachel.
 We may encourage you to seek support from your GP.
 Alternatively you may find these links helpful:

 Further information can be read on our dedicated Mental Health page.